jlowder/prbs/README.md

 As expected, a 75-byte sample of random data does not match any PRBS sequence.
-However, a 75-byte sample (600 bits) from PRBS-45 taken at an arbitrary non-aligned bit offset was enough to uniquely identify the sequence -- not bad considering the full PRBS-45 sequence is almost 200 terabytes long.
+However, a 75-byte sample (600 bits) from PRBS-45 taken at an arbitrary non-aligned bit offset is enough to uniquely identify the sequence -- not bad considering the full PRBS-45 sequence is almost 200 terabytes long.